“Art requires a long look.”

 I want to gaze.
 My writing here is an attempt to look long.
 I’m trying to discover meaningful connections between the things I love—art, literature, family, friends, and the Bible.
 While you’re here, take some time to look with me.
 Maybe you’ll see something I missed.

 There was a span of several years between the birth of my daughter and the birth of my son, when I felt a crippling spiritual and mental inertia.
 I felt like I was starving.
-Becoming a mother was (and is!) one of the greatest joys I’ve ever experienced; but, I realized I couldn’t mother well without feeding my spirit, and I couldn’t feed my spirit without feeding my mind.
+Becoming a mother was (and is!) one of the greatest joys I’ve ever experienced; but, I realized I couldn’t mother well without feeding my soul, and I couldn’t feed my soul without feeding my mind.

 After conversations with trusted friends and mentors and lots of desperate prayer, my husband and I hashed out the possibilities together.
 We hatched what seemed like a crazy plan.
 We would take a year off work and go back to grad school—both of us, as full-time students.

 So with a six-year-old daughter and a nursing nine-month-old baby boy, we packed up our apartment in Istanbul, Turkey and stashed all our beloved paintings and books in storage.
 We dipped into our savings and moved into a spartan 800-square-foot student apartment in Vancouver, BC, where we studied theology and church history at Regent College.

 That year we ate so well.
 We feasted.
 We read, we listened, we discussed, we met a new community of friends from around the world, we juggled, and we memorized Greek vocabulary after the kids went to bed.